iTalantaAcademy-kakuma-1/home/vocabulary/vocabulary.md

 is something which consist of various of component of computer software.

 ###### Persona
-tThese are fictional characters that ones creat based on research.
+These are fictional characters that ones creat based on research.